What Is Lamb?

-This use of lamb is as many dogs do not react well to the most common meat ingredients like Chicken and Beef.
+This use of LambLamb is as many dogs do not react well to the most common meat ingredients like Chicken and Beef.

-In addition, many dog food brands produce red-meat themed recipes that feature Lamb alongside other red meat ingredients.
+In addition, many dog food brands produce red-meat-themed recipes that feature Lamb alongside other red meat ingredients.
 An example of this could be a recipe with Beef, Lamb, and Pork.

-Lamb is a fantastic source of animal protein just like other red meat ingredients.
+Lamb is a fantastic source of animal protein, just like other red meat ingredients.
 Protein is vital to dogs as it is required to repair, build, maintain their bodies, muscles, and tissues.

 Lamb can contain higher levels of fat than other red meats such as Beef.
 However, this heavily depends on the cut of Lamb used.

 Once again, dogs with higher levels of activity may need additional fat to provide them with sufficient energy.
 Some dogs, such as those who are senior or inactive, may need to restrict how much fat they consume to avoid obesity or weight gain.

 Lamb contains a variety of Vitamins and Minerals, and some of the more prominent of these include Vitamin B12, Iron, Zinc.

-While these vitamins and minerals are unique to Lamb and are found in other meat ingredients, they are essential for healthy blood, nerves, and hormones.
+While these vitamins and minerals are not unique to Lamb and are found in other meat ingredients, they are essential for healthy blood, nerves, and hormones.

 Best Dog Food With Lamb

-The brand is based in New Zealand so it will come as no surprise that Lamb features prominently.
-However, they do have some non-Lamb recipes including a recently launched Chicken recipe.
+The brand is based in New Zealand, so it will come as no surprise that Lamb features prominently.
+However, they do have some non-Lamb recipes, including a recently launched Chicken recipe.

-The most notable advantage of air-dried dog food is that it consists entirely of meat and has no significant vegetable, grain or fruit ingredients.
+The most notable advantage of air-dried dog food is that it consists entirely of meat and has no significant vegetable, grain, or fruit ingredients.

 The other core advantage of air-dried dog food is that it can provide excellent nutrition.
 Thanks to a lack of plant-based material, the portion of protein and fat is immense and sufficient for dogs of all activity levels.

-If you are looking for more cost-effective lamb recipes then keep reading, but if, however, you are determined to make air-dried food viable, you could consider feeding your dog a mixture of Air Dried Dog Food and fresh ingredients.
+If you are looking for more cost-effective lamb recipes, then keep reading, but if, however, you are determined to make air-dried food viable, you could consider feeding your dog a mixture of Air Dried Dog Food and fresh ingredients.

 Ollie Tasty Lamb Fare Review

 Their recipes are shipped frozen to ensure they stay safe to consume.
-In addition, they offer subscription service to ensure you always have a plentiful supply of their food.
+In addition, they offer subscription services to ensure you always have a plentiful supply of their food.

-Fortunately for us, one of Ollies four recipes is Lamb themed.
-The recipes primary ingredients are a variety of Lamb ingredients including Lamb, Lamb Heart, and Lamb Liver.
+Fortunately for us, one of Ollie’s four recipes is Lamb-themed.
+The recipe’s primary ingredients are a variety of Lamb ingredients, including Lamb, Lamb Heart, and Lamb Liver.
 This mix of ingredients provides a very large and satisfactory proportion of protein and fat.

 In addition, the organ meat ingredients such as Lamb Heart and Lamb Liver can provide additional vitamins and minerals that traditional meat cuts lack.

-This large portion of Squash is very unusual when compared to most dog food recipes but it could be beneficial to dogs who need assistance with their digestion.
+This large portion of Squash is very unusual when compared to most dog food recipes, but it could be beneficial to dogs who need assistance with their digestion.

-For a full list of ingredients found in this recipe and the Guaranteed Analysis, check out Ollie’s recipe page which can be found here.
+For a full list of ingredients found in this recipe and the Guaranteed Analysis, check out Ollie’s recipe page, which can be found here.

-Zignature believes that all dog food should be based on a limited ingredient diet.
+Zignature believes that all dog food should be based on a limited-ingredient diet.
 The most significant advantage of their approach is it gives them a vast range of limited ingredient formulas, far more than any other brand.

-A number of these formulas could be regarded as Novel Meat formulas which are those that use unusual or unique meat ingredients like Kangaroo or Venison.
+A number of these formulas could be regarded as Novel Meat formulas, which are those that use unusual or unique meat ingredients like Kangaroo or Venison.

 It will come as no surprise that we are going to discuss the Lamb Formula from Zignature.
 It maintains a high proportion of protein and fat, while many of its competitors can only ensure a high ratio of just one of these vital nutrients.

-The recipe also contains Peas and Chickpeas which are utilized as a source of carbohydrates and fiber.
+The recipe also contains Peas and Chickpeas, which are utilized as a source of carbohydrates and fiber.

 Sadly, the recipe does make use of Pea By-products like Pea Protein and Pea Flour.
 These are not considered to be high-quality ingredients.
-Learn more about these in our article Peas, Pea Protein, Pea Flour and Pea Fiber in Dog Food.

 American Journey Lamb & Sweet Potato Review

-American Journey is a brand owned by the online pet food distributor Chewy and is only available from their website.
 American Journey doubles down on the low cost of shipping offered by Chewy by also making the formulas they produce very affordable.
-The brand produces a moderately sized range of products including dog treats, dry dog food, wet dog food, and limited ingredient dog food.

 One of American Journey’s most popular recipes is Lamb & Sweet Potato.
-The recipe provides a very satisfactory proportion of protein for its price range and this protein can be used to enable growth, repair, and maintenance.
+The recipe provides a very satisfactory proportion of protein for its price range, and this protein can be used to enable growth, repair, and maintenance.

 This protein is from the generous portions of meat ingredients present such as Lamb, but also poultry such as Turkey and Chicken.
-The formulas also contain Sweet Potatoes, Peas and Chickpeas, which are some of the most popular carbohydrate providing ingredients.

-While a high portion of fat isn’t needed in a dogs diet, it is preferred to excessive levels of carbohydrates.
+While a high portion of fat isn’t needed in a dog’s diet, it is preferred to excessive levels of carbohydrates.

 If Crave and American Journey aren’t enough and you are interested in other cheap/affordable dog food recipes, be sure to check out our Best Cheap Dog Food article.

 Crave is a relatively new brand that was launched by Mars Petcare back in 2017.
 Crave is a low-cost brand and aims to fill the niche of affordable yet nutritious pet food.

 Crave’s dry dog food formulas contains very satisfactory proportions of protein and fat without the inclusion of excessive carbohydrates.
 This level of nutrition could be easily compared to other brands that are far more costly.

 It is even more surprising that Crave manages to maintain low prices when using more costly meat ingredients such as Lamb or Venison, which are contained in the above-mentioned formula.

 Whole Peas and Chickpeas are considered higher-quality ingredients in dog food due to their low-glycemic index and the dietary fiber they can provide.

 Sadly, ingredients such as these are a necessary evil in order to provide optimal nutrition at a low price point.
 Despite this, the portion of these ingredients is still low and is not worthy of serious concern.

-Acana is the sister brand of Orijen, and they share many of their high-quality ingredients and nutrition.
-Acana is designed to be more affordable than Orijen and as a consequence does not contain quite as many high-quality meat and fish ingredients.
+Acana is designed to be more affordable than Orijen and, as a consequence, does not contain quite as many high-quality meat and fish ingredients.

 Acana’s Singles range is specially designed for dogs with allergies and sensitivities.
-There are five formulas in the Singles range including a Lamb based formula – Lamb and Apple.
+There are five formulas in the Singles range, including a Lamb-based formula – Lamb and Apple.

 The Singles recipes combine a less commonly used fruit or vegetable ingredients with a combination of other vegetables.
-The Lamb formula uses Apples which can be a beneficial addition to a dogs diet in moderation.
+The Lamb formula uses Apples, which can be a beneficial addition to a dog’s diet in moderation.

-However, Acana singles recipes do use a large number of vegetable ingredients including legumes which may make them unsuitable for dogs who suffer from allergies associated with plant material.
+However, Acana singles recipes do use a large number of vegetable ingredients, including legumes, which may make them unsuitable for dogs who suffer from allergies associated with plant material.